0e85dc6eaf/CTF-Writeups/Google CTF 2018 Quals Beginners Quest/Filter env/README.md

 gcc obj.c -o obj -shared -fPIC
 ```
 (it didn't work for me without -fPIC)

-To avoid problems we can base64 encoded our binary.
+To avoid problems we can base64 encode our binary.
 Then we have to paste it on server, decode and pass its path as LD_PRELOAD value in filterenv.

 [Final exploit](exploit.py)